-Student Emergencies, Crisis Response and Complaints
+Student Emergencies, Crisis Response and Complaint Reporting

 Refer to University Policies for the most up-to-date information regarding various university policies including general policies, housing policies, compliance statements, etc.

-Student and External Complaints
+Student and External Complaints/ Reporting

 The following resource is for students and external parties to file a complaint.
 Complaints filed using this form are submitted electronically and routed to the Human Resource Department initially.
 They will be tracked and resolved using as much privacy as affordable.
 Complaint investigations may be reassigned to a more appropriate individual even if tracking and documentation are retained by Human Resources.
 Any submission that provides a contact for follow up should receive a response from the university within one week and a resolution within 30 days.
 Most complaints are resolved within one business week.